4 Easy DIY Garden Soil Tests to Do Now

 • 10% CLAY=(clay height)/(total height) x 100 =10% CLAY

 As you can clearly see, I have some work to do in my garden beds.
-My soil is too sandy, although my potatoes grew nice and big last year!
+My soil is too sandy, although my potatoes grew nicely and big last year!
 This also means my soil tends to run dry much faster with this amount of sand.
 I will need to balance it out by adding more organic matter this year to my garden beds.

 To Calculate Your Own Soil: Use This Mason Jar Soil Test Worksheet